 Is there a difference in prognosis by age?

 At any age, advanced kidney disease causes a decrease in life expectancy.

 Stage 4 kidney disease is a serious condition.
 Careful monitoring and treatment can help slow progression and potentially prevent kidney failure.

-At the same time, it’s important to make preparation for dialysis or kidney transplant in the event of kidney failure.
+At the same time, it’s important to make preparations for dialysis or kidney transplant in the event of kidney failure.

-Treatment involves managing co-existing health conditions and supportive care.
-It’s vital to see your kidney specialist regularly to monitor your condition and slow progression of the disease.
+Treatment involves managing co-existing health conditions, monitoring for heart disease, lifestyle changes, and supportive care.
+It’s vital to see a kidney specialist regularly to monitor your condition and slow the progression of the disease.